ray-project/kuberay/docs/guidance/rayjob.md

 ```

-If the job can not successfully run, you can see from the status as well.
+If the job doesn't run successfully, the above `describe` command will provide information about that too:
 ```
 Status:
   Dashboard URL:          rayjob-sample-raycluster-nrdm8-head-svc.ray-system.svc.cluster.local:8265